Bariatric Surgery is defined as a surgery that promotes weight loss by controlling the amount of food consumed by a person.

 - Knee pain

-In addition, much more that is linked to being overweight.
-Bariatric surgery addresses all these issues, thus gives healthy life to people.
+In addition, much more is linked to being overweight.
+Bariatric surgery addresses all these issues, thus giving healthy life to people.

 People with a BMI of 40 or more are severely obese and have obesity-related severe health issues.
 Most of them qualify for bariatric surgery.